mdanny/e-commerce-course-project/readme.md

 ###In ```server.js```

 * We have to initialize the passport and also we need to add passport.session
-* Passport.session acts as a middleware to alter the req object and change the user value that is currently the session id from the client cookie, into the true deserialize user object
+* Passport.session acts as a middleware to alter the req object and change the user value that is currently the session id from the client cookie, into the deserialize user object

 ###Now, we have login route, and profile